 Please note that you are still responsible to provide academic accommodations for students with disabilities.

 Exam alternatives can be due during the last 5 days of the formal lecture period if they are worth no more than 25% of the final grade.

 Alternatives can also be due during the exam period, but cannot be due during the period between the end of the lectures and the start of the exams.
 See University Policies, Guidelines, and Academic Regulations for complete details.

 Remote Online Proctoring

-We are currently reviewing two remote online proctoring platforms, ProctorTrack and ProctorU for situations requiring supervision.
+We are currently piloting an online proctoring platform, ProctorU for situations requiring supervision.
 Remote proctoring will NOT be available in unlimited or large volumes, and priority will be given to required exams or other situations where there are no viable alternatives, so we encourage you to consider it only as a last resort.

-ProctorU is a pay-per-use system.This is a recorded option that allows for an instructor or TA to also watch live (but not intervene).
-The student and their computer screen are recorded and the AI system reviews and flags potential incidents which can be emailed to designated people in real-time.
+The ProctorU system records the student and their computer screen and their AI system reviews and flags potential incidents which can be emailed to designated people in real-time.
 Videos are also available immediately.
-This solution is not paid for by the government, but limited seats can be covered by the CEL or faculty exam budget.
-ProctorU has been reviewed for privacy and security considerations, and is now undergoing a technical review and LEARN integration.
+Instructors and/or TAs can also watch the exam live (but not intervene).
+ProctorU is a pay-per-use system and a limited number of seats can be covered by CEL or the faculty exam budget.
+ProctorU has been reviewed for privacy and security considerations.